Defining Quantum Games

-In our definition we did not separate the simulations of quantum technologies from the usage of these technologies, but rather aligned them along the same dimension.
-This is based both on the reasoning that quantum computers are still at their early stages and running programs on them results in some amount of error.
-Quantum software that simulates these devices calculate the same thing in the end and result in cleaner outcomes in some types of encoding.
-The deeper end of this dimension is open and welcomes the use of quantum technologies of the future on quantum games.
-Might it be that one day we do not even separate games and quantum games may merge, and that games might incorporate quantum enhancements in a manner similar to how graphics cards evolved as additional computational resources.
+In our definition, we did not separate the simulations of quantum technologies (like quantum software) from the usage of quantum technologies (like quantum computers) but rather aligned them along the same dimension.
+This decision is based on the fact that quantum computers are still in their early stages, and running programs on them results in some degree of error.
+Quantum software that simulates these devices calculates the same outcomes in the end and often still produces cleaner results in certain types of encoding.
+The “deeper” end of this dimension is open to debate and welcomes the use of quantum technologies in future quantum games.
+We expect that, eventually, games and quantum games may merge, and that games might incorporate quantum enhancements in a manner similar to how graphics cards evolved as additional computational resources.